-What are SQL Order by and Statement Elements? (part 4)Learn about some of the more advanced SQL statements.
+What are SQL Order by and Statement Elements? (part 4 of 8)Learn about some of the more advanced SQL statements.

 In this article, you will learn about some of the more advanced SQL statements and clause commands such as, SQL Order by Clause.
 You will also learn about SQL expression statement language elements.